 A sturdy and beautiful evergreen tree with a nice pyramidal shape; takes pruning exceptionally well, a perfect selection as a trimmed hedge, vertical accent, or dense screen; more adaptable to different soil conditions

-Excelsa Red Cedar has attractive forest green foliage which emerges light green in spring.
-The fragrant scale-like leaves are highly ornamental and remain forest green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Excelsa Red Cedar is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has attractive forest green evergreen foliage which emerges light green in spring.
+The fragrant scale-like sprays of foliage are highly ornamental and remain forest green throughout the winter.

 Excelsa Red Cedar is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.